eclipse-che/che-docs/src/main/_docs/devops/devops-runtime-stacks.md

 # Stack Administration
 ## Stack Loading

-Stacks are loaded from a JSON file that is packaged into resources of a special component deployed with a workspace makes.
+Stacks are loaded from a JSON file that is packaged into resources of a special component deployed with a workspace master.
 This JSON isn't exposed to users and stack management is performed in User Dashboard (that uses REST API).

 Stacks are loaded from a JSON file only when the database is initialized, i.e. when a user first stats Che.
 This is the default policy that can be changed.
 To keep getting updates with new Che stacks, set `CHE_PREDEFINED_STACKS_RELOAD__ON__START=true` in `che.env`.
 When set to true, stack.json will be used to update Che database, each time Che server starts.